Calvin Marlow Obituary (2020) - Courier-Journal

 Calvin M. Marlow

 Louisville - 64, transitioned on November 24, 2020.
-He retired from Ford Motor Co. and a member of Newburg Church of Christ.
+He is retired from Ford Motor Co. and a member of Newburg Church of Christ.
 Calvin was preceded in death by his parents Walter Lee and Samella (Kinzer) Marlow.
-He is survived by his children; Rowena Marlow, Selina Marlow and Tevin Marlow.
-Five Sisters; Linda Cooper, Nettie Liles, Gladys Pye, Gwen Alfred and Joyce Marlow.
-Four Brothers, Samuel Marlow, Anthony Marlow, Gary Marlow and Norris Marlow.
-Eight grandchildren and a host of Aunts, Uncles, Cousins, Nieces, Nephews and friends.
+He is survived by his three children; Rowena Marlow, Selina Marlow and Tevin Marlow.
+Five sisters; Linda Cooper, Nettie Liles, Gladys Pye, Gwen Alfred and Joyce Marlow.
+Four Brothers; Samuel Marlow, Anthony Marlow, Gary Marlow and Norris Marlow.
+Eight grandchildren and a host of Aunts, Uncles, Cousins, Nieces, Nephews and Friends.
 Funeral Service will be private.
-Burial will be in Evergreen Cemetery.
 G.C.
-Williams Funeral Home in charge of arrangements.
+Williams Funeral Home Inc., is in charge of arrangements